specs-feup/weaver-web-demo/README.md

 > [!WARNING]
 > The file's naming convention is important.
 The file must be a png and have the same name as the weaver tool.
 For example, `clava.png`.

-### 5. Extras
+### 5. Configuration Options

 If your weaver has extra options you would like to add to the web editor, e.g Clava's C standard, it's very simple.

-Go the the `config.json` and create an `options` object.
-Inside this object you can create new objects for each weaver configuration option you want to add to the web editor.
+Go the the `config.json` and create an `options` list.
+Inside this list you can create new objects for each weaver configuration option you want to add to the web editor.
 The web editor currently only supports dropdown and checkbox options.

 #### Dropdown element example